nopnop2002/esp-idf-ftpServer/README.md

 - FAT file system on SPI peripheral SDCARD
 - FAT file system on SDMMC peripheral SDCARD

+Besides this, the ESP32 supports the SPIFFS filesystem, but I don't use it because it can't handle directories.

 # Using FAT file system on SPI peripheral SDCARD
 __Must be formatted with FAT32 before use__